edahelsinki/JK-kNN/experiments/README.md

 The datasets required for the QM9 and SA-W extrapolation calculations are included as part of this repository.

 Next, ensure that you have the [JKCS](https://jkcs.readthedocs.io/en/latest/) software package installed and configured to your setup, with a version higher than 2.1.
+Make sure to update the installation path to `config.sh` at the root of this repository.

 First, generate the datasets used in the calculations by calling
 ```